Tsultrim Allione

-Lama Tsultrim Allione (born Joan Rousmanière Ewing in 1947) is an American author and teacher who has studied in Tibetan Buddhism's Karma Kagyu lineage.
+Lama Tsultrim Allione (born Joan Rousmanière Ewing in 1947) is an American author and teacher who has studied and practiced in Tibetan Buddhism's Karma Kagyu lineage as well as in the Nyingma school of Buddhism.
 She has been recognised by two different Tibetan Buddhist lamas as an emanation (a form of reincarnation) of Machig Labdron, the 11th/12th century CE female founder of several chöd lineages.

 Biography

 Early life and education

-She was born in 1947 in Maine under the name Joan Rousmanière Ewing.
+Allione was born in 1947 in Maine, USA, under the name Joan Rousmanière Ewing.

+Early Training in Buddhism

+Allione first traveled to Asia in her teens.
+In 1969, at the age of 22, she became the first American to be ordained as a Tibetan Buddhist nun by His Holiness the sixteenth Karmapa.
+This ordination took place in Bodhgaya, India.
+She received her first ngondro practice from Kalu Rinpoche.

+Later, Allione also studied with Apho Rinpoche, Chogyam Trungpa, Chogyal Namkhai Norbu, and other renowned teachers.

 Recognition

 In Tibetan Buddhism it is believed that once beings such as Machig Labdrön attain enlightenment, they are no longer subject to the limitation of one body and may emanate into many different dimensions and forms.
 An emanation continues the work of the original incarnation.

-In May and June 2007 Allione led a pilgrimage to Nepal and Tibet which included a visit to Sangri Khangmar (Sangri County) where Machig Labdrön lived from the age of 37 to 99.
-At the site, Allione was recognized as an emanation of Machig Labdrön by the resident Lama, Karma Dorje Rinpoche, the 7th incarnation of the brother of Mikyö Dorje, the 8th Karmapa.
+In May and June 2007, Allione led a pilgrimage to Nepal and Tibet which included a visit to Sangri Khangmar (Sangri County) where Machig Labdrön lived from the age of 37 to 99.
+Here, Allione was recognized as an emanation of Machig Labdrön by the resident Lama, Karma Dorje Rinpoche, the 7th incarnation of the brother of Mikyö Dorje, the 8th Karmapa.
 Lama Karma Nyitön Kunkhyab Chökyi Dorje offered Allione a self-arisen golden crystal phurba (ceremonial dagger), the only remaining tsa tsa made from the ashes of Machig's body (a mixture of clay and ash imprinted with an image of Machig dancing), texts of Machig's teachings, a hat with symbolic meaning designed by Machig, and various other treasures.
 Allione was also independently recognised as Machig's emanation in Nepal by Lama Tsering Wangdu Rinpoche, holder of the lineage of Dampa Sangye (who had worked with Machig Labdrön to establish the Chöd practice in Tibet in the 11th Century).

-Commenting on the recognition as Machig Labdrön, Lama Tsultrim said she thought the purpose wasto make this new phase of collecting Machig's lineage more empowered.
+Commenting on this recognition as Machig Labdrön, Lama Tsultrim said she thought the purpose was:...to make this new phase of collecting Machig's lineage more empowered.
 Recognition allows more energy to flow, and Machig's blessings can manifest more fully.
 It's a kind of mirroring from the outside validating our heartfelt intention to reinvigorate and spread Machig's lineage in the West.
 It also felt very natural.
 We will keep doing what we have been doing already, but the recognition creates an auspicious interdependence for the teachings.